Zeromusta/rego-to-dayone2/README.md

 * print_debug = if true, prints lots of debug info.
 * restrict_records = if true, only runs select records, not all, for testing.
 * record_min & record_max = list indexes of records to run in.
 Set to 0 and 49 to run in the first 50.
 In my testing, dayone2 did strange things if you ran more than 100 records in at once.
 I opened dayone, ran in 100 records, quit dayone, rince, repeat.
-* photos_debug_limit_to_one = if true, only sends the first photo to dayone2 per post.
-Do this if you haven't subscribed and want to test, as dayone2 cli doesn't let you have more than 1 photo.
+* photos_debug_limit_to_one = if true, only sends the first record photo to dayone2 per post.
+Use this if you haven't subscribed to dayone and want to test, as dayone2 cli doesn't let you have more than 1 photo per post before subscribing.
 * dayone_write = will only send script output to dayone2 if true.
 ### Options
 * photo_path = will be appended to photo file names, full path.